stevep99/keyboard-tweaks/README.md

 [Misc scripts](Misc/ "Misc scripts]")
 - Other miscellaneous AutoHotkey scripts: sticky shift, numeric keypad layer.

 To try out any of the scripts, install the excellent [AutoHotkey](http://ahkscript.org/ "AutoHotkey") and then run the script.
 Or choose "Edit This Script" from the AutoHotkey menu and paste in the script you want to try.
+AutoHotKey version 1.1 is required.

 ## KLC Wide Layouts